AK-Berger/4S-SROF/README.md

 - drop_profile.mp4

-    The drop profile video shows a droplet that is sliding on a tilted plate after rotation (making it horizontal), removing the background and noises.
-The bigger droplet is the same droplet image after enhancing the resolution using the super-resolution model.
-On the bottom right, a droplet profile related to the same frame is shown on the extracted droplet edge.
-On the bottom left, the 4 criteria diagrams are getting completed simultaneously with the drop movement.
+    The video shows a sliding drop on a sample with a defect in the middle.
+The first drop in the upper part of the video is a real drop image after preprocessing steps.
+The main steps of preprocessing included calculating the tilt angle and making the frames horizontal, removing noises and background, and detecting drop position (red lines).
+The second drop image which is bigger than the first one is the drop image after using a super-resolution model.
+Below that, the drop contour is extracted and different parameters including CAs, drop height, and drop length are displayed.
+On the left, four figures are getting plotted to analyze how a drop slides on a sample with a defect.

     https://user-images.githubusercontent.com/57271994/194625754-6250b70f-d77e-4519-8815-165735eb803c.mp4